Schub-cloud/john-carlos-k8s-challenge/README.md

 * Build helm dependencies.
 Navigate to `go-check-pods` and run: `helm dependency build`.
 This should create chart.lock file and include the reloader templates inside the helm charts.
 Validate by running `helm template .`

-* Run helm install: `helm install go-check-pods-release go-check-pods --namespace go-check-pods-ns --create-namespace`
+* Run helm install: `helm install <release-name> go-check-pods --namespace go-check-pods-ns --create-namespace`

 * Deployments, configmaps, and services should be created following the command above.
 To access service from localhost, use minikube service built-in command.